HPC Architecture Explained

 General HPC disadvantages include:

 • High costs.
-Setting up an on-site HPC system requires a substantial budget, involving significant upfront costs for hardware, a skilled technician team, and establishing an on-premises data center.
-Maintaining HPC also entails high ongoing costs related to cooling and power bills.
+Setting up an on-site HPC system requires a substantial budget, involving high upfront costs for hardware, a skilled technician team, and establishing an on-premises data center.
+Maintaining HPC also entails high ongoing costs for cooling and power.

 • Infrastructure maintenance.
-As nn-premises HPC equipment ages, node failure increases.
+As HPC equipment ages, node failures increase.

 • Long purchasing cycles.
 Acquiring HPC equipment takes time due to high demand.